Opengress/Slimgress/README.md

 so let's try to implement something in the same genre using what we can learn from their example.

 Another thing we don't want is to ever make a client which:

-- takes up all the space on your phone
+- takes up all the space on your phone (if you don't want it to)
-- eats all your data
+- eats all your data (if you don't want it to)
-- drains your battery rapidly
+- drains your battery rapidly (if you don't want it to)
-- makes your phone hot enough to fry eggs
+- makes your phone hot enough to fry eggs (if you don't want it to)
 - lags between actions/activities/whatever or has long loading screens
 - takes a loooooong time to start/open/resume
 - kills your other applications (memory hog etc)